 Working with RMP – What to Expect

 I think one of the hardest things about wedding planning is unless you've recently been involved in a friends' or family members' wedding planning, you don't know what you don't know.
-You don't know what questions to ask when you are hiring a photographer or a florist, or any of the other dozens of vendors you've never even though about hiring before because you've never done this before.
+You don't know what questions to ask when you are hiring a photographer or a florist, or any of the other dozens of vendors you've never even thought about hiring before because you've never done this before.
 People keep asking you all sorts of questions, expecting you to have opinions, but you've never even thought about half of this stuff before!
 What the heck is a chivari chair anyway?
 Are those the pretty ones or the uncomfortable ones?

 One of the biggest (forgotten) differences I find when comparing photographers is the service experience you'll receive.
 Do you want to work with someone who is going to be incredibly hands-on and reaching out to you in advance or do you want someone who will wait to hear from you?
 Do you want to take on the bulk of the work, planning shoots and picking photos that work well for Save the Dates and your album?
 Or do you want your photographer to take as much work off of your shoulders as possible?
 Aside from liking the photographer's work, this experience side of things is one of the biggest things to consider when hiring your wedding photographer.